University of California: Freshmen

 Before 1986, students who wanted to apply to UC for undergraduate study could only apply to one campus.
 Students who were rejected at that campus but otherwise met the UC minimum eligibility requirements were redirected to another campus with available space.
 Students who did not want to be redirected were refunded their application fees.
 UC Riverside chancellor Ivan Hinderaker explained in 1972: "Redirection has been a negative rather than a plus.
 Some come with a chip on their shoulders so big they never give the campus a chance.
 They poison the attitudes of the students around them."

 Jacobs School of Engineering, at San Diego, is one of the top-ranked engineering schools in the country.

 Therefore, in 1986, the undergraduate application system was changed to the current "multiple filing" system, in which students can apply to as many or as few UC campuses as they want on one application, paying a fee for each campus.
 This significantly increased the number of applications to the Berkeley and Los Angeles campuses, since students could choose a campus to attend after they received acceptance letters, without fear of being redirected to a campus they did not want to attend.

 The University of California accepts fully eligible students from among the top one-eighth (1/8) of California public high school graduates through regular statewide admission, or the top 9% of any given high school class through Eligibility in the Local Context (see below).
 Part of the eligibility process is completion of the A-G requirements in high school.
 All eligible California high school students who apply are accepted to the university, though not necessarily to the campus of choice.
 Eligible students who are not accepted to the campus(es) of their choice are placed in the "referral pool", where campuses with open space may offer admission to those students; in 2003, 10% of students who received an offer through this referral process accepted it.
 In 2007, about 4,100 UC-eligible students who were not offered admission to their campus of choice were referred to UC Riverside or the system's newest campus, UC Merced.
-In 2015, all UC-eligible students rejected by their campus of choice were redirected to UC Merced, which is now the only campus that has space for all qualified applicants.